Probate

 The steps to be taken will depend on the particular assets of the estate and the wishes expressed in the will, such as:

-- Monies due from bank accounts or assurance policies will be paid upon production of the grant of probate/grant of administration and the signing of the particular papers for the financial institution.
+- Monies from bank accounts or assurance policies are paid upon presenting the grant of probate/administration.
+This requires signing the institution’s specific papers.

 - The sale of land and property can be completed and the sale proceeds paid.